Cloudxtreme/Tiny-Virtual-Machine/README.md

 ###v0.03
 - added support for loading data from address stored in a register
 - JMP now works with conditions which are set via CMP instruction
+- Labels!
+Raw address data no longer needed for JMPs

 ###v0.02
 - added register shifting instructions SHR and SHL